feiloo/nextflow_workflows/readme.md

 X123-25,BLOOD,FFPE
 ```

-a md5sum.txt that includes the hashes for the input files.
+lastly, a md5sum.txt that includes the hashes for the input files is required.

-the pipeline takes the fastq samplesheet.csv and md5sum.txt files from the specified `--input_dir`.
+the pipeline uses the fastq samplesheet.csv and md5sum.txt files relative from the specified `--input_dir`.

 now start the pipeline.